canonical/k8s-snap/docs/src/snap/howto/cis-hardening.md

 **Description:**

-Ensure that the CNI in use supports NetworkPolicies (Manual)
+Ensure that the CNI in use supports NetworkPolicies

 **Remediation:**